oxysoft/stable-diffusion-webui/README.md

 - 4 spaces indent
 - Prefer Pathlib Path over filename strings

-_Contribution Ideas:_
+_Contributions:_

-- Interactive: it would be cool to embed an interactive CLI interface into the server to use it without a UI, idk how to do this with flask though. (just using app.run() to launch it)
+- Interactive Shell: it would be cool to embed an interactive CLI interface into the server to use it without a UI, idk how to do this with flask though. (just using app.run() to launch it)
 - Plugins: We already 'have' a bunch of plugins courtesy of AUTOMATIC1111, mainly upscalers.
 The code still needs to be ported for each of them.
 - UI: we don't have a UI yet, I will write one in Dear ImGUI as soon as SD plugin is usable.
 - Authentication: session system to connect with a passwords, ssh, etc. no sharing without this obviously.